-Students will become acquainted with the critical periods in the history of art and the different techniques utilized during these eras of artistic evolution.
-Students will also learn how art is part of their culture and other cultures around the world and of its historical importance.
-They will develop critical abilities which will allow them to understand the meaning and message of the works they are investigating.
+Students will become acquainted with the critical periods in art history and the different techniques utilized during these eras of artistic evolution.
+Students will also learn how art is part of their culture and other cultures worldwide and what its historical importance is.
+They will develop critical abilities that will allow them to understand the meaning and message of the works they are investigating.
 Students will discover how art is used in different environments and the careers available in this field.
-This course is designed using the California Visual Arts State Content for grades 9-12.
+This course uses the California Visual Arts State Content for grades 9-12.